trantbon/trantbon.github.io/_posts/2025-09-21-engineering-hydraul-excavator.md

 ---
-title: Engineering Chronicles - Kinetic Energy
+title: Engineering Chronicles - Hydraul Excavator
 layout: post
 post-image: "/assets/images/blog/disc_launcher.jpg"
 description: A guide to show how the content will look and how will different